ECE4564/Assignment1/README.txt

 ASSIGNMENT 1 FOR BORING CLASS :/

 Pick which part you guys want to work on and let me know.
 Kish - server.py
+Sam - client.py